neoalienson/neo.works/hexo-blog/source/_posts/2017/How-to-login-Cisco-VPN-automatically-on-macOS-High-Sierra.md

 ![No save password for security reason?](vpn_login.png)

-The best solution to me is writing an Apple script in Automator to automate the login.
+The best solution to me is writing an AppleScript in Automator or run it from command line to automate the login.

+@[toc]

+## AppleScript in Automator

-1. Open Apple's Script Editor,
+1. Open Apple's Automator,
 ![Automator](automator.png)

 2. Choose `New Document`